Density estimation using the perceptron: Introduction

 \subsection{Contributions}

-To summarize, our main contributions are as follows.
-We show that $\beta$-smooth distributions and Gaussian mixtures that are far apart in total variation distance must possess a halfspace on which their mass is substantially different (\Cref{prop:intro,prop:d_a comparison}).
-We derive similar results for discrete distributions in \Cref{prop:discrete comparison}.
+This work focuses on studying the discriminator classes for adversarially estimating smooth densities, our main contributions are as follows.
+We show that $\beta$-smooth distributions, Gaussian mixtures and discrete distributions that are far apart in total variation distance must possess a halfspace on which their mass is substantially different (\Cref{thm:intro comparison,prop:d_a comparison,prop:discrete comparison}).

-We apply the separation results to density estimation problems, showing that an ERM density estimator nearly attains the minimax optimal density estimation rate with respect to $\TV$ over the class of smooth densities, Gaussian mixtures (\Cref{thm:intro,cor:d_a density est}) and discrete distributions (\Cref{prop:discrete estimation}).
+We apply the separation results to density estimation problems, showing that an ERM density estimator nearly attains the minimax optimal density estimation rate with respect to $\TV$ over the aforementioned distribution classes (\Cref{thm:intro,cor:d_a density est,thm:discrete estimation}), suggesting that halfspaces indicators are (almost) sufficient for discriminator classes in GAN \eqref{eqn:intro adversarial} in order to achieve (close to) minimax optimal density estimation in the considered classes of distributions.

-In \Cref{sec:equiv formulations} we show that the average halfspace separation distance $d_H$ is equal up to constant to the energy distance $\cal{E}_1$ (\Cref{prop:dh_energy}), which has many equivalent expressions: as a weighted $L^2$-distance between characteristic functions (\Cref{prop:norm equiv form}), as the sliced Cramér-$2$ distance (\Cref{prop:slice equiv form}), as an IPM/MMD/energy distance (\Cref{sec:mmd form}), and as the $L^2$-norm of the Riesz potential (\Cref{sec:riesz}).
+In \Cref{sec:equiv formulations} we show that the average halfspace separation distance $d_H$ is equal up to constant to the energy distance $\cal{E}_1$ (\Cref{prop:dh_energy}), which has many equivalent expressions: as a weighted $L^2$-distance between characteristic functions (\Cref{prop:norm equiv form}), as the sliced Cramér-$2$ distance (\Cref{prop:slice equiv form}), as an IPM/MMD/energy distance (\Cref{sec:mmd form}), and as the $L^2$-norm of the Riesz potential (\Cref{prop:riesz}).

-We generalize the average halfspace distance $d_H$ to include an exponent $\gamma\in(0,2)$, corresponding to the generalized energy distance $\cal E_\gamma$ (\Cref{prop:slice equiv form}).
+We generalize the average halfspace distance $d_H$ to include an exponent $\gamma\in(0,2)$, corresponding to the generalized energy distance $\cal E_\gamma$.
 Consequently, we discover that if instead of thresholded linear features $\one\{ v^\top x > b\}$ we use the non-linearity $|v^\top x - b|^\gamma$, smooth distributions and Gaussian mixtures can be separated even better (\Cref{prop:d_a comparison}).
-Combined with the fact that $\cal E_\gamma$, similarly to $d_H$, decays between population and sample measures at the parametric rate (\Cref{lem:d_a concentration}), the ERM for $\cal E_\gamma$ reduces the slack in the density estimation rate, almost achieving minimax optimality.
-This result, combined with its strong approximation properties, supports its use in modern generative models (e.g. \cite{hoetalddpm,goodfellow2014generative,rombach2022high,ramesh2022hierarchical}).
+Combined with the fact that $\cal E_\gamma$, similarly to $d_H$, decays between population and sample measures at the parametric rate (\Cref{lem:d_a concentration}), the ERM for $\cal E_\gamma$ reduces the slack in the density estimation rate, achieving minimax log-optimality (\Cref{prop:optimize_alpha}).
+This result, combined with its strong approximation properties, supports its use in modern generative models (e.g. \cite{ho2020denoising,goodfellow2014generative,rombach2022high,ramesh2022hierarchical}).

 Finally, \Cref{prop: tst bad} shows that recent work applying $\overline{d_H}$ for two-sample testing is sub-optimal over the class of smooth distributions in the minimax sense.